Pa. gives update on COVID-19 cases, vaccinations for Thursday

 Federal data representing all 67 counties:

-- According to the CDC, as of Wednesday, July 14, 61.4% of Pennsylvanians age 18 and older are fully vaccinated and the state ranks 20th among all 50 states for second doses administered by percentage of population.
+- According to the CDC, as of Wednesday, July 21, 62.1% of Pennsylvanians age 18 and older are fully vaccinated.

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction: